HeresJohnny5/100-days-of-code/log.md

 **Progress**: Today was my first real day working with React.
 I made progress in Maximilian's React 16 course learning about React's folder structure, React components and JSX.
 I created a React application using **create-react-app**.

 **Thoughts**: I want to thank **create-react-app** for being AWESOME and providing a quick and painless way to get a React application up and running.

+## Day 31: February 19, 2018

+**Progress**: Today I made big progress in Maximilian's React 16 course completing the entirety of Section 3.
+I learned the pros/cons of class vs functional components, how to output dynamic content using the props object, the pros/cons of state vs non-state, how to handle events with eventHandlers, and how to style both by creating a separate stylesheet and via inline styles.
+Here's to hoping 10% of this sticks!

+**Thoughts**: I'm not certain if it's the best idea to attempt to start learning *React*, considering I'm just coming off attempting to learn *Node.js*, *MongoDB*, and *Express*.
+I can already see myself mudding up syntax from one framework to the next.
+I'm going to spend what little time I have tomorrow to look over the React code I wrote thus far, focusing on the **how** rather simply pay attention to the syntax.

+The 1st of March is coming soon and I have to get my schedule together.
+Staying course, I want to continue to reinforce what I've learned thus far when discussing, *Node.js*, *MongoDB*, and *Express* all while spending the entirety of March going through Maximilian's React 16 course.
+Oh and I start a 7-week course via MongoDB University the 3rd week of March.
+Here's to staying busy!